-Negative data may be reported for these target pests only when surveyed for by the CAPS-approved survey method.
+Negative data may be reported in NAPIS for these target pests only when surveyed for by the CAPS-approved survey method.
 For most nematodes, surveys will be conducted via soil sampling.
 If plant hosts are present, sampling host roots or visual sampling can be useful in conjunction with soil sampling.
 When more than one survey method is listed, all methods can be used depending on the type of survey.
 The methods, however, are listed in order from most preferred to least preferred.
 Please see detailed survey information by clicking on the target species' datasheet on the main table.

-Appendix N, Data Entry Guide for Selected Taxonomic Groups, should be used to determine the appropriate requirements for reporting negative data.
+Appendix N-2, Data Entry Guide for Target NEMATODE Pests at the Genus and Species Level, should be used to determine the appropriate requirements for reporting negative data.